"Shamrock" cabin, one of three we stay in.

 Our cabins are the closest to the bathrooms, about 20 meters away.
 They're in a building with 5 rooms that have hot showers, flush toilets, and sinks.
 It's just the right amount of rustic!

 Not many at the Avalon itself, sometimes more along certain portions of the hike.
 As such, it's always a good idea to bring some bug spray if you're someone who tends to get eaten.

 I'm a very small operation and I want to keep these retreats affordable, so that means I don't have a lot of wiggle room!

 If someone books a spot that means I pay for the supplies and accommodations for that person.
 If I turn someone else away and then the person who booked cancels, I can be left in a tight spot!

-In Ontario, anyone providing accommodations or transportation must be registered with the Travel Insurance Council of Ontario.
-As I am not a travel agent and therefore cannot register with them myself, I am required by law to work with an agent.
+In Ontario, anyone providing accommodations or transportation must be registered with the Travel Insurance Council of Ontario (TICO).
+As I am not a travel agent and therefore cannot register with them myself, I am required by law to work with a registered agent.